Firebird (album): Singles

 The first single, "Build It Better", was released on 18 June 2021.
 The official video for "Build It Better" was directed by Amy Becker-Burnett, with choreography by Gregory Haney and Alex Sarmiento.
 "Build It Better" did not enter the Official UK Top 100 Chart, but peaked at number 67 on the Official Singles Sales Chart Top 100 and at number 66 on the Official Singles Download Chart Top 100.

 "Maybe It's Great" was released on 16 July 2021.
 In an album review Retro Pop called the song a "synth-laden '80s pop gem".

 "On My Way" was released as the third single on 18 August 2021.

 "Nothing Missing" was released as the fourth single on 28 January 2022.
 Its video was released on 20 February 2022.
 The song was co-written by KT Tunstall.

 Chart performance

+In Australia, Firebird debuted at number 30 on the ARIA Albums Chart.

+In the United Kingdom, the album debuted and peaked at number 10 on the UK Albums Chart.
 The week after Imbruglia won the third series of The Masked Singer in February 2022, Firebird re-entered the UK Official Album Downloads Chart Top 100 at number 32 on 18 February 2022.
+Firebird went on to chart on the UK Album Downloads Chart Top 100 for six weeks.